rtivital/react-dropzone-esm/README.md

 Documentation was removed from the forked package to simplify maintenance.
 [Please refer to the original package for documentation](https://react-dropzone.js.org/).

+## Manual tests

+Manual tests are performed for each new release during the development of [@mantine/dropzone](https://mantine.dev/x/dropzone/) package.

 ## Changelog

 - `15.0.0` – Initial release (`react-dropzone` as of end of 2023)